DoorCam/DoorCam/README.md

 ## Contributing

-For an overview of the project, there is [Structure.md](docs/Structure.md)
+For an overview of the project, there is an overview of [Technologies](docs/Technologies.md) and of the [Structure](docs/Structure.md)